Phileosopher/dehoard/notes/toclear/vision for the end.md

 strip out each essay of the assertions of obvious things
 - keep the Application, at least the things that have practical value
 - make links to notes about the rest
+- the Application portion will effectively become a string of new essays on GIS, with the references cited at the bottom for the commonplace pages

 ## TLS

+WIP - still not sure what the end will look like

 keep the Gospel
 - pare down the notes